-Tip 1: Spring Cleaning
+Tip 1: Spring Cleaning for Healthy Indoor Plants

 Every spring, it is recommended you dust off your plants and remove any old, dying growth.
-Since it is still too cold to bring your plants outside to hose off, dusting off your plant's leaves and putting them in the shower to give them a good rinse is the next best thing!
+Since it is still too cold in Canada to bring your plants outside to hose off, dusting off your plant's leaves and putting them in the shower to give them a good rinse is the next best thing!
 Removing dust and showering off your plants is also a great step in pest prevention, as pests love our dusty, dry winter homes.
 This is even great to do throughout the whole winter but especially now, as removing the dust will clear the way for more effective photosynthesis.

 Also, give your plant a once over, assess the overall health of your plant, and trim off any decaying growth.
 After this older foliage is removed, the plant can send all its energy into maintaining healthy mature leaves as well as towards healthy new growth.
 The dormant stage is over and new life is beginning!